Update (August 21, 2020): We added clarification how the settlement payments received from lending companies are allocated to investors.

 At the end of day 7 we do the settlement with the lending company.
 We check if we have to transfer money to the lending company, or they have to transfer to us.
 If the lending company has to transfer to us, the money may take a few days to arrive.
 Once it does, we release the remaining pending payments to investors.

+The average pending payments period is currently 8 days (as of 25th March), although in some cases it has taken longer.
 The main reason for pending payments is the settlement period with the lending companies, and the time needed to transfer the money (which can add several days for some countries).
-Investors can see the pending payment amounts for each lending company on the Statistics page and on our weekly blog update here.
+Investors can see the pending payment amounts for each lending company on the Statistics page and on our pending payments dashboard here.

 Protecting the interests of both sides

-While pending payments exist because lending companies settle the net payment on a weekly basis, we make sure the system is not being abused.
+While pending payments exist because lending companies settle the net payment on a weekly basis, we do take measures to ensure the system is not being abused.
 The moment the settlement is late or pending payments are increasing, our team is in contact with the lending company to investigate why – and we’ll take action where necessary.
-We also impose a penalty fee for late settlements that is shared with investors – which means investors receive interest on pending payments.
+We also impose sanctions for late settlements – which results in investors receiving interest on pending payments.
 Last but not least, lending companies understand very well that investors vote with their wallets and will do whatever they can to keep their trust.